shamstabrez522/VehicleRentalSystem/README.md

 # VehicleRentalSystem

-I implemented Vehicle Rental Process in our Project by applying CoreJava Concepts like collections concept .
+I developed a Vehicle Rental Process in our Project by applying CoreJava Concepts like collections concept .

 This Program will takes the User input from console and display it the total amount of the rental Vehicle and simultaneously stored the User's Data in CSV filet by implementing File Handling concepts.